 5. Create an intranet help forum

 Create a forum where users can post questions and anyone can answer them.
-Encourage your super users to post answers through the standard set of enticements — recognition, chocolate, beer.
+Encourage your super users to post answers through the standard set of enticements — recognition, chocolate, gift-cards, meal delivery vouchers.

 6. Hold weekly drop-in sessions

-Now that you’ve trained everyone, the next step is to reinforce what they’ve learned and help them apply it to real life scenarios.
-You can provide this training in-person, online or both ways.
-Pro-tip: providing snacks at the weekly intranet drop-in is a good incentive to get people interested in attending and learning more.
+Now that you've trained everyone, the next step is to reinforce what they've learned and help them apply it to real life scenarios.
+You can provide this training in-person, online, or a hybrid setting.

 7. Design refresher courses